-With Jetpack’s Simple Payment Button, you can add one or more payment buttons to any post or page of your Jetpack-enabled site, and immediately start taking PayPal payments for physical products, digital goods, or donations.
+With Jetpack’s Simple Payment button, you can add one or more payment buttons to any post, page or widget area of your Jetpack-enabled site, and immediately start taking PayPal payments for physical products, digital goods, or donations.

-This feature is currently available to users with Premium and Professional plans and version 5.2 or higher of the plugin.
+This feature is currently available to users with Premium and Professional plans.

 Create a Payment Button

-In the toolbar, click the ⌄ next to the ⊕ symbol.
+In the toolbar, click the ⊕ Add button.
 The option to add a new Payment Button will appear:

 Adding an Image